A temporary event is any occasion which is not permanent. Examples include fairs, festivals, markets and shows.

 Will I be inspected and are there any fees?

 Your business will be categorised on risk and all businesses handling open food will be inspected annually.
 An annual administration fee will be charged and inspection fees issued on a half an hour rate.
-See Council’s current Fees and Charges (pdf) for details.
+See our current Fees and Charges (pdf) for details.

 Food Business Notification